NoSQLKnowHow/demoapp/docs/load_onnx_model_docker.md

 ---

-## Step 2: Copy the Model into the Container
+## Step 2: Copy the Model into the Docker/Podman container

 From your host machine, copy the model into a directory inside the running container.
-Replace `<container_name>` with your container's name (find it with `docker ps`).
+Replace `<container_name>` with your container's name (find it with `docker ps` in Docker).

 ```bash
 # Create the target directory inside the container (if it doesn't exist)